Things to Know About Profit Prior to Incorporation

 (ii) Time Ratio:

-It is determined after taking the time period into consideration, i.e., one must calculate the time span between the date of purchase and the date of incorporation as well as the time span between those dates and the date on which final accounts are presented.
+It is determined after considering the period, i.e., one must calculate the period between the date of purchase and the date of incorporation, as well as the time span between those dates and the date on which final accounts are presented.

 Step 3: